OptechLabs/monorepo/README.md

 2) *Git* - Running 2.32.0
 3) *Golang* - Running 1.22.0

-Once you've got those 3 items installed, you should be able to run `Make [FILL THIS IN]` to start up the (nearly) empty services locally.
+Once you've got those 3 items installed, you should be able to run `make composeAllNoLogs` to start up the (nearly) empty services locally.
 Obviously, they will not deploy to GCP or interface with Github Actions, but you can get it running locally fairly easily.